xallindrome-dev/ui-action-library/README.md

 ## Overview

-**UI Action Library** is a collection of utility functions designed for internal use within our company.
+**UI Action Library** is a collection of utility functions designed for wide spread use.
 It provides various helpers, including string manipulation, date handling, and more.
-This package is private and distributed via GitHub Packages within our organization.

 ## Table of Contents